afofa/ADA2017-Homeworks/02 - Data from the Web/README.md

-Note for homework2: **Homework 2 contains image: if you can not see it directly you should look 02 - Data from the Web/q3_explanation.jpeg for extra explanation.**
+**Homework 2 notebook contains image: if you can not see it directly you should look 02 - Data from the Web/q3_explanation.jpeg for extra explanation.**